What is Disclosure?

 - Relevant information about a business refers to any and every piece of information, including facts, figures, dates, procedures, innovations, and so on, that can potentially influence an investor’s decision.

-- The disclosure clause is strictly regulated by the Securities and Exchange regulation bodies of each country for all businesses listed on the respective national stock exchanges.
+- The disclosure requirements are strictly regulated by the Securities and Exchange regulation bodies of each country for all businesses listed on the respective national stock exchanges.

 What Does “Relevant Information” Mean?